-However major challenges remain.
-The US based chemical industry remains a strong political force in this process, exerting constant and well-funded pressure on States to avoid or delay adding new chemicals.
-Despite the recognition of impacts on health of women, children and Indigenous Peoples in the Convention's preamble, Human rights including the Rights of Indigenous Peoples most often take a back seat to industry concerns or are not addressed at all in the States' deliberations.
+Human rights including the Rights of Indigenous Peoples most often take a back seat to industry concerns or are not addressed at all in the States' deliberations.
 Also, there is no formal mechanism for the participation of Indigenous Peoples in the implementation of the Convention.
 This continues to be a key demand of Indigenous Peoples participating in this process, along with unqualified recognition of human rights.

-In the closing statement of the Global Indigenous Peoples Caucus at the 2011 4th Conference of the Parties to the Stockholm Convention (April 6 - 10, 2011, Geneva), read by Traditional California Indian basket weaver Monique Sonoquie (Chumash) these ongoing concerns of women from impacted communities were emphasized:
+In the closing statement of the Global Indigenous Peoples Caucus at the 2011 4^{th} Conference of the Parties to the Stockholm Convention (April 6 - 10, 2011, Geneva), these ongoing concerns were emphasized:

 "For Indigenous Peoples, the impacts of the production, export and use of dangerous toxics violates and threaten human rights protected under International Laws, norms and Conventions, including the UN Declaration on the Rights of Indigenous Peoples.
 Reproductive health and justice, which includes our right to bear and raise healthy children, also continue to be undermined for Indigenous Peoples living at the source of application as well as in Arctic communities, far from the original point of exposure.
 Indigenous Peoples reiterate our call for formal participation in this process so that we are able to work more effectively with the State parties for the realization of the Stockholm Convention's goals."
+47

-2) The Rotterdam Convention
+B. The Rotterdam Convention